hiepgaf/MySPen/README.md

-cmspen
+SPen Detection for pure Android
 ======

-Addon to detect the s pen on CyanogenMod/AOSP ROMs
+Addon to detect the s pen on AOSP ROMs